 - Move broody hens sitting on hatching eggs to a separate location, away from laying hens to free up nest box space and avoid developing embryos becoming someone’s lunch.

 - Ensure adequate nest box material, which will reduce the likelihood of eggs cracking on the hard floor.
-Straw or plastic nest box pads are much better choices than pine shavings or hay.
+Plastic nest pads are much better choices than pine shavings or hay.
 Employ roll-out nests, which roll eggs out of the nest when laid, removing any temptation or opportunity.

 - Supply oyster shell with or without crushed eggshells in a separate dish to strengthen eggshells of all layers, to meet the calcium needs of the egg-eater in particular and reduce the probability of weak-shelled eggs breaking accidentally.